-ensuring that all eligible D.C. voters register to vote and exercise their right to vote at each election.
+Proposed Intervenor Common Cause is a nonpartisan organization committed to, inter alia, ensuring that all eligible Hawai'i voters register to vote and exercise their right of suffrage at each election.
 See Ex.
-2, Decl. of Suzanne Almeida ("Almeida Decl.") ¶¶ 8-9.
-Common Cause expends significant resources conducting voter engagement and assistance efforts, including registering qualified people to vote, encouraging participation, and providing on-the-ground voter engagement.
-See id. ¶ 13.
+2, Decl. of Hawai'i Program Director for Common Cause Camron Hurt ("Hurt Decl.") ¶¶ 3, 5-7, 9-10.
+Common Cause expends significant resources conducting on-the-ground voter engagement and assistance efforts, including registering qualified individuals to vote, helping voters navigate the vote-by-mail process, encouraging voters to participate, and assisting voters when they experience problems in trying to vote.
+See Hurt Decl. ¶¶ 8-9, 12.
 The success of these efforts, especially with respect to voter registration, depend on voters' trust that, when they provide personal information to the State as part of the registration process, that information will not be abused, their privacy will be respected, and their right to participate will be honored.
-See id. ¶¶ 9, 13.
+See Hurt Decl. ¶¶ 9-11.